SherG/cool-iron/blog/ai-content-developments.md

 Prominent SEO pros reacted to ChatGPT with gloomy warnings on the future of the profession.

-SEO specialists amplified the mania by writing endless articles cataloging everything ChatGPT could do.
+SEO specialists amplified the mania by writing articles cataloging everything ChatGPT could do.
 For example, it could generate sitemaps, robots.txt files, and schema markup.
 Yes, but who does that by hand anymore anyway?
-For years we've had tools that could not only generate schema but insert the code in exactly the right place with zero errors.
+Case in point: For years we've had tools that could not only generate schema but insert the code in exactly the right place with zero errors.

 Next, top SEO publications heralded every marketing/SEO app in the ChatGPT marketplace.
 That's a clever tactic for ranking high for "ChatGPT apps" but these advertorials have low information value.